mfocchi/lab-docker/README.md

 - Install the new debians.
 Open a new terminal, go to `dls_docker` and run `dls-docker.py attach --root`.\
   The command:
     - `dls-docker.py attach` allows you to open another session of the same docker image without closing the original one
-    - the one with `--root` gives you root permissions to do some changes and installations in the image.
-You will loose them when you will close the image if you don't do a docker commit.
+    - the one with `--root` gives you root permissions to install something in the docker image.

   From the terminal with root permissions, run: